Donate books to help fund our work. Learn more→

 The principles governing those external social relationships also came to expression in the institutions which became established.
 In earliest times empires were so constituted that a number of people were governed by a divine spirit.
 This god would be similar to them in external appearance but utterly different inside.
 At the second stage we find empires where the leader or leaders represent the god or gods and are symbols for them.

 At the early stage of human empires discussion as the whether the ruler, the god, was acting rightly or wrongly was beside the point.
 At the second stage it began to be possible to think whether something he had done was right or wrong.
 At the early stage everything the ruler did, thought or said was right, for he was the god.
-Then, at the second stage, some other spiritual sphere was felt to exist side be side with the earthly realm, one that has the god, the ruler given the grace of God, within it.
+Then, at the second stage, some other spiritual sphere was felt to exist side by side with the earthly realm, one that has the god, the ruler given the grace of God, within it.
 The power streaming into the earthly realm, giving direction and orientation, was felt to come from that other realm.
 The institutions and human individuals in the earthly realm were the reflection of something streaming in from the realm of the higher hierarchies.

 It is interesting to find out, for example, that Dionysius the Areopagite,15Dionysius the Areopagite (an Athenian converted by St Paul): ‘ the Heavenly and Ecclesiastical Hierarchies' and The hierarchy of the church,’ in Die angeblichen Schriften des Areopagiten Dionysius, übersetzt and mit Abhandlungen begleitet von J.G.
 V. Engelhardt (Writings ascribed to Dionyius the Areopagite, translated and provided with commentaries by J.G.V.
 Engelhardt), part 2, Sulzbach 1823. also called the pseudo-Dionysius, who was much more genuine than orthodox science imagines, presented the right theory concerning the way human empires were ruled by divine empires so that the conditions and institutions created among humans were a symbol of what existed in the divine realm.
 Dionysius the Areopagite wrote that there were heavenly hierarchies behind the human hierarchies on this earth.
 He stated very clearly that the social structure of the priestly hierarchy here on earth, from deacons and archdeacons all the way up to bishops, ought to show that the relationship of deacon to archdeacon is the same as that of angel to archangel, and so on.
 The earthly hierarchy should truly reflect the heavenly hierarchy.
 This refers to the second stage of empires.
 Something was able to evolve that was to govern human ideas until quite recent times.
 After all there existed in Central Europe until 1806 an institution that in its title gave expression to the way the heavenly and the earthly principle were seen to be one: the Holy Roman Empire, an empire seen to be based on the power of heaven.
 The words ‘of German nationality’ were added [to the German title] to show that the empire was also of earthly origin.
 The way the title evolved it is evident that a whole empire was formed in such a way that it should be seen to be the image of a heavenly institution.

-Such were also the ideas behind St Augustine's City of God and Dante's work On the Monarchy.16Aurelius Augustinus, De Civitate Dei. libri XII.
+Such were also the ideas behind St Augustine's City of God and Dante's work On Monarchy.16Aurelius Augustinus, De Civitate Dei. libri XII.

 Dante Alighieri, De Monarchia.